MiningMyBusiness/ExploringFreeMusicArchiveDataset/README.md

 ![alt text](https://github.com/MiningMyBusiness/ExploringFreeMusicArchiveDataset/raw/master/Figures/AccVsRecall.jpg "Accuracy vs. Recall from the encoding-classifying neural network.")

 Recall and precision were both less than 80% for the large majority of genres.
 This suggests that the classifier is deeply affected during training by class imbalance.
 In this case, a classifier can maintain a high average accuracy across genres of nearly 98% while having low average precision and recall.

+## Conclusions
+A classifier can be trained on this dataset to achieve great accuracy but is heavily influenced by the class imbalance of the dataset.
+The precision and recall of the classifier is very bad on the genres with fewer instances.
+It's unclear if the class imbalance in this dataset is representative of the imbalance in genres of digital music content in general.
+However, if this is the case, it may be better to train many binary classifiers - one for each genre.
+These classifiers can be trained on balanced counts of each genre against all other genres.
+Regardless, this analysis does show that the features extracted from the audio signal can be represented in a lower dimensional space without losing the information needed for classification.